-Innovative treatments, with a main focus on advanced treatments in PD, disease modification and the role of pharmacogenetics.
-Our TULIP cohort consists of 160 GBA1 patients, part of a national GBA1 cohort of over 500 patients, in which the clinical course of the different mutations is established.
-The TULIP cohort is also the basis for new therapeutics, focussing on lysosomal hypo/dysfunction, in order to modify the course of PD.
+This study is aimed at developing innovative treatments and focuses on advanced treatments for PD patients, disease modification, and the role of pharmacogenetics.
+The TULIP cohort includes 160 patients carrying a GBA1 mutation out of a national cohort of more than 500 patients with a GBA1 mutation that studies the clinical course of the different mutations.
+The TULIP cohort is aimed at developing new therapeutics, focusing on lysosomal hypo/dysfunction, to change the course of PD.

-At this moment, the use of medication in PD is based on trial and error, which has to become more personalised, using a medication passport for PD patients.
-This passport is now being created and tested, including all genetic variants of receptors and enzymes, involved in the dopaminergic and cholinergic treatment of PD patients.
+Currently, PD patients are using medication based on the principle of trial and error.
+A more personalized approach is needed, such as a medication passport for PD patients.
+This passport is now being created and tested, taking into account all genetic variants of receptors and enzymes involved in the dopaminergic and cholinergic treatment of PD patients.